 Most myoelectric terminal devices can’t get wet but that’s not a problem for a body-powered hook.
 Dust, moisture, humidity, heat, mud, oil, paint, wood finish you name it, the hook can handle it.
 There are also no worries about the batteries running out in the middle of a project, as sometimes happens with a myoelectric device.
 The hook can work as long as you can and you never have to worry about recharging it.

-Besides the hooks you can see in the photo and gif above, another option is the V2P.
+Besides the hooks you can see above, another option is the V2P, pictured below.
 What sets it apart is the variable pinch force that you can use with it, allowing the user to dial in the grasping strength of the device.
 It also has rubber pads and is a bit wider than other hooks, meaning that when you pick up objects, you can be sure the device won't scratch them and those objects can be larger.

 Some points to keep in mind when considering the body-powered hook: body-powered devices can be rough on the back, shoulder and residual limb, and the more pinch force that’s required for the task, the more the user has to exert themselves.
 Moving one’s shoulder and upper limb to control precise terminal device limits can result in overuse and repetitive stress injuries.
 To combat these, our clinical therapy specialists teach patients how to use their device in ways that minimize the risk of injury.
 Another path to avoiding injury is to have more than one type of device such as a myoelectric in addition to a body-powered.